tiffanymonroe/wdi-remote-gizmo/unit_1/w03d03/student_labs/afternoon_lab.md

 <br>

-* change the third square to orange, and change the title to reflect the colors:
+* change the third square to orange using the `.css()` method on the element, and change the title to reflect the colors:

 ![](https://i.imgur.com/Dx6ZgCn.png)